dudzproductions101-ops/VulcanOS/README.md

 ## Text-Based Environment

-VulcanOS currently operates entirely through a **text-based environment**.

-The operating system does not currently provide a graphical desktop, window manager, compositor, or graphical application framework.
+VulcanOS currently operates through a text-based environment.
+The system does not yet provide a graphical desktop, window manager, compositor, or graphical application framework.

-The current focus is on building and stabilizing the underlying operating system before introducing a graphical layer.
+The current priority is to build and stabilize the underlying operating system before introducing a graphical layer.

----

-## RAM-Based Filesystem
+## RAM Filesystem

-The current VulcanOS filesystem is stored entirely in **RAM**.

-This means that filesystem contents are temporary and are lost when the system shuts down or reboots.
+The current filesystem is stored entirely in RAM, meaning its contents are temporary and are lost when the system shuts down or reboots.

-The RAM filesystem provides the foundation for the operating system's filesystem architecture while persistent storage support is being developed.
+This filesystem provides the foundation for the operating system's file handling while persistent storage is being developed.

----

-## VulcanOS Virtual Filesystem
+## Virtual Filesystem

-VulcanOS includes its own **Virtual Filesystem (VFS)** layer, referred to as the **Vulcan Filesystem architecture**.

-The VFS provides a common interface between userspace/kernel components and filesystem implementations.
+VulcanOS includes its own Virtual Filesystem (VFS), which provides an abstraction between the rest of the operating system and individual filesystem implementations.

-The current architecture is intended to eventually support multiple filesystem backends, including persistent storage filesystems.

-Current filesystem infrastructure includes:

-* Virtual filesystem layer
-* RAM filesystem
-* Device filesystem support
-* File and directory operations
-* Filesystem abstractions
-* Device nodes
+This allows the operating system to interact with files and directories through a common interface instead of requiring every component to understand the implementation details of a specific filesystem.

+The current filesystem infrastructure includes the VFS, RAM filesystem, device filesystem support, file and directory operations, filesystem abstractions, and device nodes.

-Persistent disk-backed filesystems are planned for future development.
+Persistent disk-backed filesystems are planned for the future.

----

 ## Package System

-VulcanOS already includes a package management system.

-The package system is designed to provide a way to install, manage, and distribute software for the operating system.
+VulcanOS includes its own package management system called VPKG.
+The package system is intended to provide a consistent way to package, install, manage, and distribute software for VulcanOS.

-The current package system is called **VPKG**.

-VPKG is part of the VulcanOS software ecosystem and is intended to become the primary way of managing userspace software and system packages.
+As the userspace grows, VPKG will become an increasingly important part of the operating system's software ecosystem.

 ---

 # Built-in Software

-VulcanOS currently provides a growing collection of system software and userspace components.
+VulcanOS currently provides a growing collection of system software and userspace components, including a command-line environment, shell utilities, filesystem utilities, system utilities, package management tools, development tools, and other userspace infrastructure.

-Current and developing components include:

-* Command-line environment
-* Shell utilities
-* Filesystem utilities
-* System utilities
-* Package management tools
-* Development tools
-* Userspace infrastructure

-Additional applications will be added as the userspace environment matures.

-A graphical application ecosystem is planned, but is **not currently implemented**.

----

-# Booting

-VulcanOS currently boots using a bootloader-based x86_64 boot process and can be tested using virtualization.

-The project is primarily developed and tested using **QEMU**.

-Real hardware support is an ongoing area of development and depends on the maturity of the kernel and hardware drivers.
+The software ecosystem is still in its early stages and will continue to expand as the underlying operating system becomes more capable.

 ---